Fisfraga/FantasyIntelligenceServices/README.md

 To initialize a Data_Visualization class object, use the Data_Organization class object.

+To initialize a Data_Analyzer class object, use the Data_Organization class object.

-The output for the Fantasy Intelligence Services are saved on the directory you clone it to, in the Visualizations_Output folder.
+The output for the Fantasy Intelligence Services are saved on the directory you clone it to, in the Visualizations_Output and Analyzer_Output folders.